Fresh coffee is best and knowing how to preserve the flavours of your coffee will make every cup worth it.

 Once you’ve opened a heat-sealed bag, an airtight container is what’s needed to preserve the flavour experience.
 Airtight containers are the most effective means of replicating our heat-sealing method at home, slowing the oxidation taking place.

-What you also need to keep in mind is that coffee is porous.
-This means that it’s not only oxygen that’s being sucked in, affecting flavour.
+Also need to keep in mind; coffee is porous.
+This means that it’s not only oxygen that’s being sucked in affecting flavour.
 Your coffee will pull in flavour from anything that’s around it, like onions in the pantry or heat on the kitchen bench - you don’t want these things mixing with coffee.
 Airtight containers do the best job of just keeping coffee by itself, insulated from anything that may give you a negative experience in the cup.

 The best way to store your coffee is in your airtight container in the pantry, away from anything too pungent.

-Keeping your coffee in a cool, dry space in the pantry will preserve the freshness of your coffee by letting it age steadily.
-Too much exposure to light and heat will make your coffee sweat out oils which not only impact the lifespan of the bag you’ve just bought, but also what it tastes like in the cup once it’s ground and brewed.
+Keeping your coffee in a cool, dry space will preserve the freshness of your coffee by letting it age steadily.
+Too much exposure to light and heat will make your coffee sweat out oils which not only impact the lifespan of the bag you’ve just bought but also what it tastes like in the cup once it’s ground and brewed.

 Leave your coffee with coffee, away from other things.